Applications for the Community Grants Program are closed for 2023.

 Resource Recovery - obtaining additional uses and value from resources.
 Examples may include diverting food waste to produce compost, spent grain from breweries used for animal feed, reusing recovered building supplies, or upcycled clothing.

 Yes.
 A group of individuals with a shared interest who come together to further a mission are eligible to apply for funding.
-Community organizations are not society, non-profit, or for-profit organization.
-To be considered a community organization, the group must contain at least three community members and/or project volunteers.
+Community organizations are not societies, non-profit or for-profit organizations.
+To be considered a community organization, the group must contain at least four community members and/or project volunteers.

-Eligible applications will be reviewed and ranked by the Community Grant Selection Committee.
-A portion of the council-approved community grant budget will be awarded based on this ranking.
+Applications will be reviewed and ranked by the Community Grant Selection Committee.

 Applications that incorporate circular economy activities, that create a sense of belonging, that increase community affordability, and that promote equity, diversity, and inclusion will be ranked higher.